EBelizor/UFOs/README.md

 ![](static/images/texas_light.png)

 ## Summary
 One of the potential challenges to the current format of this code is that it is not designed to allow variability in the search filters.
-For example, if we were to search for the city in texas known as Fort Worth, with the text as follows "fortworth" the results of the search would not appear.
+For example, if we were to search for the city in Texas known as Fort Worth, with the text as follows "fortworth" the results of the search would not appear.
+I would recommend refactoring the code to handle variablility in the results that would recognize different forms of code.
+With a method like that of pythons regular expressions, we would be able to handle variations in the text inputs.

+For now we can just be grateful that we have a functional website.